tart-telescope/tart_cargo/README.md

 ### Linux

 Most linux has python preinstalled..
 Packages are available for download from apptainer.org.
+On recent debian

+    apt install apptainer squashfuse fuse2fs gocryptfs

 ### Windows